thedevdojo/wave-website/content/docs/features/plugins.md

 To install a Wave plugin, place the plugin folder inside the `resources/plugins` directory.
 For example, if you’re installing the **discussions** plugin, move its folder to `resources/plugins/discussions`.
 Once the folder is in place, navigate to the admin plugin section at /admin/plugins.

-here, you’ll see a list of available plugins.
+Here, you’ll see a list of available plugins.
 To activate one, simply click the **Activate** button under the plugin you would like to install.

 <img src="https://cdn.devdojo.com/images/october2024/install-plugin.jpeg" class="w-full rounded-md" />